 Crisis Intervention or Urgent Appointments

-Psychiatric Evaluations should be initiated by talking to your MHR therapist.
+Psychological Evaluations should be initiated by talking to your MHR therapist.
 After you have talked with your therapist, you will be informed about the next step to schedule an appointment.
-Please have your insurance card handy as our office staff will require that information so that we can check to make sure that one of our Psychiatrists is on your insurance panel, that a Psychiatric Evaluation is a covered benefit, and to obtain information about your deductible, copayment and benefit limitations.
-You will then be scheduled for an Initial Consultation to learn more about you, your history and the purposes of the evaluation. :: Back to top
+Please have your insurance card handy as our office staff will require that information so that we can check to make sure that one of our Psychiatrists is on your insurance panel, that a Psychological Evaluation is a covered benefit, and to obtain information about your deductible, copayment and benefit limitations.
+You will then be scheduled for an Initial Consultation to learn more about you, your history and the purposes of the evaluation.

 Marital / Couples Therapy